Skip to main content

 When to Visit

-Traditionally, peak visitation to Big Sky Resort is over Christmas and New Year’s, and the long holiday weekends in January and February.
+Traditionally, peak visitation to Big Sky Resort is over Christmas, New Year’s, and holiday weekends in January and February.
 Many school breaks fall in March, which also makes that a popular time to visit.
-If you have the flexibility, skip the holidays and come when it’s a little quieter—your wallet might get some relief too.
+If you have the flexibility, skip the holidays and come when it’s a little quieter—it's also the best time to save on lift tickets, lodging, and more.

-If you ask us, the “secret season” here in Big Sky is April—most of our terrain is reliably open, the snowfall continues to be plentiful, and temperatures become a bit milder for outdoor après on our amazing decks.
+If you ask us, the “secret season” here in Big Sky is April.
+Most of our terrain is still open, the snowfall continues to be plentiful, and temperatures become a bit milder for outdoor après on our amazing decks.

 Insider Tip